When One Spouse Is Healthy and the Other Isn't

 How couples cope with health differences that could divide them

 Liza Kaufman Hogan is a Next Avenue senior editor.
 She is a founding writer and former senior producer for CNN.com and a former adjunct lecturer for Northwestern's Medill School of Journalism.

 Life can be overwhelming when one member of a couple has a chronic illness and the other member is relatively healthy.
 Obvious challenges face the ill person.
 And the healthier partner often faces less visible challenges.

-Next Avenue asked couples how they’ve dealt with chronic illness in one partner, posing our question through the Public Interest Network, a public media project inviting users to share their experiences for articles.
+Next Avenue asked couples how they’ve dealt with chronic illness in one partner, posing our question through the Public Insight Network, a public media project inviting users to share their experiences for articles.

 The couples who answered our query told us that making this difficult situation work takes love, mutual devotion, acceptance and a positive outlook.
 They also credit help from friends and family, medical professionals and social services.